edgedb/easy-edgedb/README.md

 SELECT jonathans_name := 'Jonathan Harker';
 ```

-This returns the same output: `{'Jonathan Harker'}`.
+This just returns what we gave it: `{'Jonathan Harker'}`.
 But this time it's a string that we assigned called `jonathans_name` that is being returned.

-Finally, we can do a `SELECT` by first assigning to `jonathans_name` and then comparing it to `'Count Dracula'`:
+Now let's do something with this variable.
+We can do a `SELECT` by first assigning to `jonathans_name` and then comparing it to `'Count Dracula'`:

 ```
 SELECT jonathans_name := 'Jonathan Harker' = 'Count Dracula';